Permaculture Design Course @ Omega – ELIP 2015

 THE NATIONAL YOUNG FARMERS CONFERENCE

-AppleSeed Permaculture will be presenting on the Wild Apple Forests of Kazakhstan.
+AppleSeed Permaculture will be presenting on Business Model Generation.

 Every December, hundreds of beginning farmers from across the United States gather at Stone Barns Center for Food and Agriculture to learn from agricultural luminaries, peers, and advocacy organizations at the National Young Farmers Conference: Reviving the Culture of Agriculture.
 On December 3-5, 2014, Stone Barns Center will host the 7th annual National Young Farmers Conference, providing participants with access to inspiring keynotes and unique workshops that address soil science, technical skills, agricultural policy, farm business management, conservation and more.